dogeduaa/uwu-programming-language/README.md

 # Features

-- print function
+- variables (dynamicly or strictly typed)
-- if-else statements (still working on these)
+- conditional statements (still working on these)
 - comments
-- variables (dynamicly or strictly typed)
 - loops (for, while, repeat)
 - built in get function (fetches JSON from a REST API)
 - functions